akramaznakour/github-view-unview-all/README.md

 ## Installation

-To install and use the Github PR Helper Extension, follow these steps:
+To install and use the Github View/Unview All Extension, follow these steps:

 1. Clone or download the extension files from the GitHub repository.
 2. Open the Chrome browser and go to `chrome://extensions`.